 ABC fire extinguishers are not the best for electrical fires, but they can work.
 They put out the fire, but because they lack cooling properties, the fire may re-ignite.

-A Word of Caution: When you have a fire with an electric source, avoid water-based fire extinguishers at all costs – the electric-based fire will spread, and you might get electrocuted as well.
+Caution: When you have a fire with an electric source, avoid water-based fire extinguishers at all costs – the electric-based fire will spread, and you might get electrocuted as well.

 Do ABC Fire Extinguishers Work On Wood Fires?

 Yes.
 ABC fire extinguishers put out Class A fires of organic materials like wood, paper, cloth, rubber, and plastics that don’t melt.
 Because organic matter is everywhere, these kinds of fires spread very fast and require immediate extinguishing.